 Handshake: John Carroll's Online Career Networking Platform

-Handshake is your primary resource to search and apply for jobs and internships, RSVP for events, sign up for appointments and access more online resources.
+Handshake is your primary resource to search and apply for jobs and internships, RSVP for events, sign up for appointments, find resume/cover letter writing guides and access more online resources.
+Login today!

 There are numerous ways to secure an internship: